nhzlkflee/nhzlkflee/README.md

 ## Data-Driven HR Strategist & Analyst.
 ----
 ## 👋 About Me
-I’m Nur Hidayah, a data-driven HR strategist and market research analyst with a passion for turning numbers into actionable insights!
 Analytical and results-driven professional with hands-on experience in human resource management, market research and data analytics.
 Proven ability in program coordination, stakeholder engagement and leveraging data insights to optimize HR processes and learning outcomes.
 Passionate about using data to drive strategic decisions and support organizational growth.

 ---
 ## 🚀 Areas of Expertise
 1. Data Cleaning & Preparation